4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ## Version 1.6.6
-- Added option for rotate powershell-log.
-It will start a lot of powershell sessions, passing a long string and exit.
-This will fill the  log, by logging scriptblocks, effectively pushing out earlier log entries and thus removing the event of itself spawning.
+- Added option for filling powershell-log.
+It will start a bunch of powershell sessions, passing a long string and exit.
+This will fill the log, when scriptblock logging is enabled, effectively pushing out earlier log entries and thus removing the event of the shell itself spawning.
+Could prevent EDR detection.
+Tested with success on SentinelOne.
-- Fixed menu selections.
-Removed auto-enter on selection options on most menus.
+- Fixed confusing menu selections.
+Removed auto-enter on selecting options on most menus.
+- Added Metasploit Multi/handler Listener

 ## Version 1.6.5
 - Added Powershell ETW-patch